Before we get started, there's one question we get asked a lot:

 Our shipping rates are calculated based on the weight of the items in your customer's order.
 This means all products fulfilled by Inkthreadable need to have a weight value assigned to them in order for shipping to be calculated correctly.

 If your products have been imported from Inkthreadable they'll already be set up correctly.
-The product weight is one of the attributes imported into WooCommerce along with other product information, like the title and product mock.
-If you created the products manually in WooCommerce, you'll need to assign the recommended weights to them to complete your shipping setup.
+The product weight is one of the attributes imported into WooCommerce along with other product information, like the title and product mockup.
+If you created the products manually in WooCommerce you'll need to assign the recommended weights to them to complete your shipping setup.

-Head to your Products tab under WooCommerce and edit one of your product listings.
+Head to the Products tab under WooCommerce and edit one of your product listings.
 Click the Variations tab, then open one of your variations.